cisco/ChezScheme/IMPLEMENTATION.md

  * allocate : -> L13.Effect

-   Any needd teardown, such as deallocating C stack space.
+   Any needed teardown, such as deallocating C stack space.

 The `asm-foreign-callable` function returns 4 values: